IkarosKappler/ikrs.http/document_root/README.txt

 [2013-02-25]
  - Build a customized ikrs.httpd-help command.
  - Build a structure that allows to create a Rewrite-Engine.
+ - [DONE 2013-03-02]
- - Change YuccaCommadFactory's command lookup order: parent commands first, subclasses' commands later (make it possible to override existing commands).
+   Change YuccaCommadFactory's command lookup order: parent commands first, subclasses' commands later (make it possible to override existing commands).
  - Think about the commandline- and command-factory interfaces one or